Cannabis legalization has inspired many people to dip their hands into cannabis.

-To be perfectly honest I heard a lot of stories like this.
 This happens for several reasons but most of the times newbies don’t know how to inhale cannabis properly.
 Here’s how to do it right.

-How to properly inhale weed smoke?
+How to properly inhale cannabis?

-Although smoking is only one of the ways to consume cannabis, it’s one of the most common consumption methods, and enables you to feel the effects almost immediately.
+Although smoking is only one of the ways to consume cannabis, it’s one of the most common consumption methods and enables you to feel the effects almost immediately.

 As a first-time smoker, you’ll probably go through a few coughing fits before you get accustomed to it.

 So why do some people fail to get high after smoking weed for the first time, even though they inhaled properly?